alistairreilly/demandbase/README.md

-The Demandbase gem is a Ruby wrapper for the [Demandbase](http://www.demandbase.com?affiliate_id=LOL_JK_MAYBE) real-time targeting and personalization platform's [API](http://wiki.demandbaselabs.com/mwiki/index.php?title=Demandbase_API_Documentation).
+The Demandbase gem is a Ruby wrapper for the [Demandbase](http://www.demandbase.com?affiliate_id=LOL_JK_MAYBE) real-time targeting and personalization platform's API.

-### Prerequisites

-You'll need an active Demandbase account with at least one Real Time Identification (RTID) key.
-You can sign up for a trial developer key [here](http://www.demandbase.com/who-is-demandbase/contact-demandbase/?affiliate_id=LOL_JK_MAYBE).

 ### Installation